Chart Color Schemes

 Hughesdale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Hughesdale's dwelling structures, as per the latest Census, consisted of 53.6% houses and 46.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 47.8% houses and 52.1% other dwellings.
-Home ownership in Hughesdale was at 32.3%, similar to Melbourne metro, with mortgaged dwellings also at 32.3% and rented ones at 35.4%.
-The median monthly mortgage repayment was $2,167, lower than Melbourne's average of $2,396.
-Median weekly rent in Hughesdale was $416, slightly higher than Melbourne's $435.
-Nationally, Hughesdale's mortgage repayments were higher at $2,167 compared to Australia's average of $1,863, while rents were also higher at $416 compared to the national figure of $375.
+Hughesdale's dwelling structure, as per the latest Census, consisted of 53.6% houses and 46.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 47.8% houses and 52.1% other dwellings.
+Home ownership in Hughesdale was at 32.3%, similar to Melbourne metro, with the rest being mortgaged (32.3%) or rented (35.4%).
+The median monthly mortgage repayment in Hughesdale was $2,167, lower than Melbourne's average of $2,396, while the median weekly rent was $416, compared to Melbourne's $435.
+Nationally, Hughesdale's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing